 In order to pass the course, your overall grade must be at least 50 %.
-In addition, you must submit at least 3 assignments to pass the course.
-There would be two or three fun class activities with a bonus mark as well.
-Participation in class activities is not mandatory.
+In addition, you must submit at least 3 course requirements (out of 2 assignments and 2 class activities) to pass the course.

 As with any university-level course, it is imperative that you view all lectures if you wish to succeed.
-The course assessment consists of four assignments, a midterm exam, and a final exam.
+The course assessment consists of 2 assignments, 2 class activities, a midterm exam, and a final exam.
 In this section, I explain how each assessment component factors into your final grade.